Telescopic Sliding Doors: The Art of Space Optimization

 Telescopic sliding doors solve design and operation challenges

 In low-traffic areas, telescopic sliding doors offer more opportunities to specify flexible openings.
-This can preserve more useable square footage inside medical centers and other commercial buildings, but space-efficiency is not the only benefit of telescopic sliding doors.
+This can preserve more usable square footage inside medical centers and other commercial buildings, but space-efficiency is not the only benefit of telescopic sliding doors.
 They can also support a more cohesive design aesthetic as well as a more navigable interior since there are more doors that operate similarly.

 However, not all telescoping sliding doors are the same.
 It is important that specifiers choose systems that are compatible with commercial grade operating and locking hardware, including privacy locks, key locks or even electric strikes for access control integration.
 AD Systems’ XtendSlide can incorporate high-quality ADA-compliant hardware to provide even more value to a project.
 And because the system sports the same crisp lines of AD Systems’ other door types, it can help simplify installation logistics while also contributing to easy routine maintenance.